Trial begins for 2 men accused in death of Chicago student

-CHICAGO (AP) — Jury selection is starting in the trial of two men charged in the fatal shooting of a 15-year-old Chicago student just days after she performed with her high school band at then-President Barack Obama’s inaugural festivities.
+CHICAGO (AP) — Jury selection started Friday in the trial of two men charged in the fatal shooting of a 15-year-old Chicago student just days after she performed with her high school band at then-President Barack Obama’s inaugural festivities.

-Honor student Hadiya Pendleton was with friends at a park 1 mile (1.6 kilometers) from Obama’s Chicago home when she was shot in January 2013.
+Honor student Hadiya Pendleton was with friends at a park 1 mile (1.6 kilometers) from Obama’s Chicago home in January 2013 when she was shot.

+“She had so much to look forward to at that moment,” said Shatira Wilks, Hadiya’s cousin.
+“And it was all just taken away.”

-Jury selection for the trial of Michael Ward and Kenneth Williams begins Friday.
-Testimony is expected to start as soon as Tuesday.
+Two juries will be chosen for the trial of Micheail Ward and Kenneth Williams because of the defendants’ competing defenses.
+Testimony is expected to start as soon as Tuesday at the Leighton Criminal Court Building in Chicago.

-Following the 2012 mass shooting at Sandy Hook Elementary School in Connecticut and Hadiya’s passing, Obama pushed for gun reforms that Congress didn’t enact.

 Most Read Nation & World Stories

-Note: This story has been corrected to show one of the suspects is called Micheail Ward, not Michael.